 My Four gathered a set of blue cars, and my Six grabbed some red ones.
 They took turns rolling dice and determining the sum.
 Then they parked their cars to the number that matched their sum (if the spot was vacant).
 If we’d played all the way to the end, we’d have had to switch to one die if we wanted to get the “1” covered!
 At the end of the game blue cars dominated the parking lot, so my Two had won.

-Make your own numbered parking lot or get a copy of ours here: parking lot #1-12.
+Make your own numbered parking lot or get a copy of ours in the download at the end of this post.

 8 – Graphing – Transportation Graph